Olivier Messiaen: La Trinité, La jeune France, and Messiaen's war

 In the autumn of 1927, Messiaen joined Dupré's organ course.
 Dupré later wrote that Messiaen, having never seen an organ console, sat quietly for an hour while Dupré explained and demonstrated the instrument, and then came back a week later to play Johann Sebastian Bach's Fantasia in C minor to an impressive standard.
-From 1929, Messiaen regularly deputised at the Église de la Sainte-Trinité, Paris, for the ailing Charles Quef.
+From 1929, Messiaen regularly deputised at the Église de la Sainte-Trinité for the ailing Charles Quef.
 The post became vacant in 1931 when Quef died, and Dupré, Charles Tournemire and Widor among others supported Messiaen's candidacy.
 His formal application included a letter of recommendation from Widor.
 The appointment was confirmed in 1931, and he remained the organist at the church for more than 60 years.
 He also assumed a post at the Schola Cantorum de Paris in the early 1930s.
 In 1932, he composed the Apparition de l'église éternelle for organ.

 He also married the violinist and composer Claire Delbos (daughter of Victor Delbos) that year.
 Their marriage inspired him both to compose works for her to play (Thème et variations for violin and piano in the year they were married) and to write pieces to celebrate their domestic happiness, including the song cycle Poèmes pour Mi in 1936, which he orchestrated in 1937.
 Mi was Messiaen's affectionate nickname for his wife.
-On 14 July 1937, the Messiaens' son, Pascal Emmanuel was born; Messiaen celebrated the occasion by writing Chants de Terre et de Ciel.
-The marriage turned to tragedy when Delbos lost her memory after an operation towards the end of World War II.
+On 14 July 1937, the Messiaens' son, Pascal Emmanuel, was born; Messiaen celebrated the occasion by writing Chants de Terre et de Ciel.
+The marriage turned tragic when Delbos lost her memory after an operation toward the end of World War II.
 She spent the rest of her life in mental institutions.

-In 1934, Messiaen released his first major work for organ, La Nativité du Seigneur.
-He wrote a followup four years later titled Les Corps glorieux, however it was premièred in 1945.
+During this period he composed several multi-movement organ works.
+He arranged his orchestral suite L'Ascension for organ, replacing the orchestral version's third movement with an entirely new movement, Transports de joie d'une âme devant la gloire du Christ qui est la sienne (Ecstasies of a soul before the glory of Christ which is the soul's own).
+He also wrote the extensive cycles La Nativité du Seigneur (The Nativity of the Lord) and Les Corps glorieux (The glorious bodies).

-In 1936, along with André Jolivet, Daniel-Lesur and Yves Baudrier, Messiaen formed the group La jeune France ("Young France").
+In 1936, along with André Jolivet, Daniel Lesur and Yves Baudrier, Messiaen formed the group La jeune France ("Young France").
 Their manifesto implicitly attacked the frivolity predominant in contemporary Parisian music and rejected Jean Cocteau's 1918 Le coq et l'arlequin in favour of a "living music, having the impetus of sincerity, generosity and artistic conscientiousness".
 Messiaen's career soon departed from this polemical phase.